matomatical/AI-projectB/README.md

                     watch our agent (blue) play against itself (red) on a dimension 3 board

-OR

-    Double click <jarname>.jar in a file explorer
+Or, if you still use a GUI, double click `<jarname>.jar` in a file explorer

 Each time the jars are run, the agents are seeded with the System nanotime.
 This means you can get unlimited fun, watching them over and over again!